Note: Click on images to see enlarged photos, captions, and photo attributions.

 Native* to rocky or open woods, stream banks, and fields and favoring dappled sun, this Aster family member delights with charming composite flowers for three weeks from late March to May.
 It can naturalize to create colonies where its basal rosettes form a dense, year-round carpet in naturalistic gardens, flower borders, or rock gardens.

-*It is native to DC and to some MD and PA counties.
+*It is present in DC, some MD counties, and much of PA.
 In DE, it is common in the Piedmont but absent in the Coastal Plain.
 In VA, it is frequent in the mountains and Piedmont; infrequent in the Coastal Plain.
 In NoVA, it is not reported in Loudoun County.
+You can view the VA counties in which it has been reported here.

 Learn more about other Mid-Atlantic plants: